 On May 28, 2013, in a move to accelerate the expansion of car sharing in Chicago, I-GO was acquired by Enterprise Holdings, Inc., the company that also operates Enterprise, Alamo, and National Car Rental.

 “This is good news for Chicagoans, and represents a great investment in our region and our communities,” CNT’s CEO, Kathryn Tholin, said at the time.
 “That an industry leader like Enterprise is embracing car sharing in Chicago speaks not only to the foresight of our pioneering plan and years of success, but to the growing market for consumer choices that are both eco-friendly and economical.”

 Indeed, as a nonprofit we are especially proud of what I-GO accomplished and the leading role we played in the development of the car sharing industry.
-We’ve delivered many products, tools, and advances to businesses, governments, and municipalities, but Enterprise adding I-GO to its Enterprise CarShare network is perhaps the largest-scale example.
+We’ve delivered many products, tools, and advances to businesses, governments, and municipalities, but Enterprise adding I-GO to its Enterprise CarShare network is among the largest-scale examples of our work.

 We continue to explore and develop new ways for people to live well without owning a vehicle.
 This effort also continues with the separate nonprofit the Shared Use Mobility Center (SUMC), which continues to advocate for innovations in mobility nationwide.
 Through a portion of proceeds from the sale of iGO, CNT helped to seed its creation.